wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 ### Re-configuring the load balancer for static discovery

-To configure the load-balancer, we provide a Wildfly CLI script `configure-loadbalancer.cli` which contains the CLI commands for setting up static discovery on the load balancer.
+To configure the load-balancer, we provide a WildFly CLI script `configure-loadbalancer.cli` which contains the CLI commands for setting up static discovery on the load balancer.
 Review the comments in the CLI script to understand the changes made.